anjobarros/lc-button-support/readme.txt

 = Can I add new style presets? =

 Yes.
-Add a new style to `src/lc-gutenberg-support/style.scss` and register a style in `src/lc-gutenberg-support/block.json` under `styles`.
+Add a new style to `src/lc-gutenberg-support/style.scss` and register a style in `src/lc-gutenberg-support/block.json` under `"styles"`.
 Rebuild with `npm run build`.

+= Can I override colors in my theme? =

+Yes.
+Target the wrapper classes in your theme stylesheet, for example:

+`.lc-button.lc-button--style-2.is-solid a { background: var(--brand, #2563eb); }`

 == Screenshots ==